 At the beginning of the year, I intended to return to my former career as a software engineer, but as the days tick by, I find myself changing course.
 The more I think about it, the more I realize, I don’t want a career.

-I Don’t Need a Career to Define Me
+I Don’t Want a Career to Define Me

 After graduation, my career provided the external validation I craved.
 I needed others to tell me I was smart and capable.
 I defined myself by the amount of work I could complete in a day, and the number of times I could figure out a problem that no one else could solve.